jeremyjwsc/CUDA/README.md

 # CUDA
-Compute Unified Device Architecture Programming
+Compute Unified Device Architecture Programming aimed at learning the fundamentals of parallel computing with the GPU and the CUDA programming environment.